Baptism for the Dead

 The Latter-day Saints' view of baptism of the dead is based on their view of baptism in general.
-In John 3:5 (KJV), Jesus states, "Except that a man be born of water and of the Spirit, he cannot enter into the kingdom of God."
 Mormons believe firmly that personal baptism is a required ordinance for those who desire to enter the kingdom of God.

-Baptism for the Dead allows this saving ordinance to be offered to all those who have previously passed on without having heard of the Gospel of Jesus.
+Baptism for the dead allows this saving ordinance to be offered to all those who have died without having heard of the Gospel of Jesus Christ.
 If baptism is a required ordinance, as Mormons believe is evidenced by Jesus's own desire to receive it from John the Baptist, then this ordinance becomes a burden for all those who wish to spread the Gospel with all the inhabitants of the earth who have previously passed on to the afterlife.

 According to The Church of Jesus Christ of Latter-day Saints, their practice of baptism for the dead is based on a revelation Joseph Smith received.
 Smith first taught the doctrine at the funeral sermon of a deceased member of the Church, Seymour Brunson.